-Code Challenge type Description Specific examples of required evidence Permissible rebuttals via a specific technology. appropriate residential gateway that matches the provided service. В Business service only The location is residential, but the service offered is marketed or available only to businesses.
+Code Challenge type Description Specific examples of required evidence Permissible rebuttals provided service. В Business service only The location is residential, but the service offered is marketed or available only to businesses.
 Screenshot of provider webpage.
-Provider has documentation that the service listed in the BDC is available at the location and is marketed to consumers.
+Provider has documentation that the service listed in the Broadband Data Collection (BDC) is available at the location and is marketed to consumers.
 E Enforceable Commitment The challenger has knowledge that broadband will be deployed at this location by the date established in the deployment obligation.
+Tribal entities are among the entities that may files these challenges.
 Enforceable commitment by service provider (e.g., authorization letter).
+In the case of Tribal Lands, the challenger must submit the requisite legally binding agreement between the relevant Tribal Government and the service provider for the location(s) at issue.
 Documentation that the provider has defaulted on the commitment or is otherwise unable to meet the commitment (e.g., is no longer a going concern).